Dustyroom/flat-kit-doc/index.md

 ## 3.2.
 ‘Stylized Surface Cutout’ Shader

-This is a version of Stylized Surface shader with an option to treat alpha as transparency on a texture.
+This is a version of _Stylized Surface_ shader with an option to treat alpha as transparency on a texture.
 The rest of the shader is the same.

 The _Base Alpha cutout_ parameter determines how much of the alpha portion of the texture is going to be transparent.

 ![‘Stylized Surface Cutout’ shader — Valley demo scene, tree branches material.
 Inspector interface](FlatKit_Manual_Images/stylized_surface_cutout_screenshot.png)
 > ‘Stylized Surface Cutout’ shader — Valley demo scene, tree branches material.
 Inspector interface

 Use this shader if you work with transparency in Built-In RP.
-In URP you are good to go with the Stylized Surface shader instead of this one.
+In URP you are good to go with the _Stylized Surface_ shader instead of this one.
 It will spare a few cycles off your CPU.

 ## 3.3.
 ‘Stylized Surface with Outline’ Shader

-‘Stylized Surface with Outline’ shader, being the same as the regular ‘Stylized Surface’ shader in a nutshell, has an additional option of... outlines.
+_Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines.

-_Outline Color_ picks up the color of the outline.
+- _Outline Color_ picks up the color of the outline.

-_Outline Width_ determines how thick the outline is.
+- _Outline Width_ determines how thick the outline is.

-_Outline Depth Offset_ moves the outline inwards or outwards an object.
+- _Outline Depth Offset_ moves the outline inwards or outwards an object.

-Remember, in addition to this shader Flat Kit has also a global Outline effect applied per scene (in URP) and per camera (in Built-In RP).
+Remember, in addition to this shader Flat Kit has also a global _Outline_ Image Effect applied per scene (in URP) and per camera (in Built-In RP).
-In the Outline Image Effect chapter in this manual you can find some useful specific and general info.
+In the [Outline Image Effect](https://github.com/Dustyroom/flat-kit-doc/blob/master/index.md#42-outline-image-effect) chapter in this manual you can find some useful specific and general info.

 ![‘Stylized Surface with Outline’ shader](FlatKit_Manual_Images/stylized_surface_with_outline_interface.png)
 > ‘Stylized Surface with Outline’ shader